-In this 4 day, 25-hour lab-based course, the clinician will have the opportunity to dissect and explore the human anatomy via “fresh” tissue cadavers.
-The cadavers are not embalmed, which allows a more realistic appreciation of tissue quality and fascial connections.
-The clinician will be able to perform dissection under the guidance of lab instructors, exploring the relevant anatomical relationships for safe dry needling practice.
+In this 3.5 day, 25-hour lab-based course, you will have the opportunity to dissect and explore the human anatomy via fresh-frozen tissue cadavers.
+This is a full body dissection opportunity.
+The cadavers are not embalmed, which allows for a more realistic appreciation of tissue quality and fascial connections.

 - Integrate surface anatomy palpation and layered anatomy application for safety considerations when inserting a fine filiform needle into a patient given a specific case study.

-- Locate musculoskeletal, neural, fascial and visceral tissues in a given area of the body based on a given diagnosis.
+- Locate musculoskeletal, neural, fascial and visceral tissues in a given area of the body based on a clinical presentation.

 - Assess risk for inserting a needle into a given area based on anatomical considerations.

-- Perform guided dissection of the human cadaver to appraise safe needle length and angle for a given area of the body
+- Perform guided dissection of the human cadaver to appraise interrelationships of anatomical structures.

 - Peuker E, Cummings M. Anatomy for the acupuncturist–facts & fiction 1: the head and neck region.
 Acupunct Med.
 2003;21(1-2):2–8.